-Subject to the Russian legislation, the following rights are recognised:
+Subject to Russian legislation, the following economic rights of authors are recognised:

 - personal non-material rights of an author; and

-- exclusive rights, which means material rights allowing an author of an artwork, a right holder and heirs that obtain material, to profit from using such right.
+- exclusive rights, which means material rights allowing an author of an artwork, a right holder and heirs that obtain material, to gain profits from using such right.

-While personal non-material rights may not be alienated, the law provides the possibility of alienating exclusive rights.
+While personal non-material rights may not be alienated, the law provides the possibility for the alienation of exclusive rights.

-The civil legislation defines that initially an exclusive material right for an art object arises in its author, and is valid throughout his or her life and for 70 years after his or her death.
-An author may decide how to dispose of his or her work appropriately: to conclude an agreement on alienation of an exclusive right for an artwork, or transfer to another person a certain amount of rights for use of an artwork (licence agreement).
+Initially, an exclusive material right for an artwork belongs to its author, and is valid throughout his or her life and for 70 years after his or her death.
+An author may also decide how to dispose of his or her artwork: to enter into either a contract for the alienation of an exclusive right for an artwork, or a licence contract transferring a certain scope of rights over the use of his or her artwork to the licensee.